StandardAero: 1900s

-2000-2010
+2000–2010

-In partnership with Meggitt PLC, global private equity firm The Carlyle Group purchased Dunlop Standard Aerospace Group for approximately $1.4 billion dollars in 2004.
+In partnership with Meggitt PLC, global private equity firm The Carlyle Group purchased Dunlop Standard Aerospace Group for approximately $1.4 billion in 2004.
 Meggitt PLC retained the Dunlop Aerospace Design and Manufacturing division while The Carlyle Group acquired StandardAero.
-StandardAero was purchased for approximately $670 million dollars.
+StandardAero was purchased for approximately $670 million.

 Dubai Aerospace Enterprise (DAE) acquired StandardAero and Landmark Aviation from The Carlyle Group in 2007 for $1.9 billion.
-Paul Soubry, the current CEO of New Flyer Industries, was appointed as President and Chief Executive Officer of the combined company.
+Paul Soubry, the current CEO of New Flyer Industries, was appointed as president and chief executive officer of the combined company.
 Paul Soubry reported directly to Robert Mionis, CEO of DAE Engineering.
 DAE moved the head office of StandardAero to the Phoenix area shortly after the sale.

-StandardAero, under DAE Engineering, purchased TSS aviation based in Cincinnati, OH in 2007 for $65 million dollars.
+StandardAero, under DAE Engineering, purchased TSS aviation based in Cincinnati, Ohio, in 2007 for $65 million.
 TSS aviation was established in 1948 and operated as a component overhaul facility for aerospace and industrial gas turbine engines at the time of its purchase.

 StandardAero and Landmark were integrated into a single company under the corporate identity of StandardAero in March 2008.
 The combined company had more than 4000 employees and $1.4 billion per year in sales.
 Robert Mionis assumed the position of President and CEO of StandardAero, in addition to his role as CEO of DAE Engineering, from Paul Soubry.

-2010-present
+2010–2020

 StandardAero maintains and operates GE Aviation’s $50 million aircraft engine testing, research and development centre (TRDC) at the James A. Richardson International Airport in Winnipeg, Manitoba.
 The facility opened in February 2012 and is used to test gas turbine engines up to 150 inches in diameter and up to 150,000 lbs of thrust.

 Rob Mionis resigned from StandardAero in March 2013 and was replaced by Interim President and CEO Firoz Tarapore.
 Russell Ford, the current CEO of StandardAero, was appointed in September 2013.

 New York-based Veritas Capital Fund Management, L.L.C. purchased StandardAero from DAE in 2015 for $2.1 billion.
 StandardAero had 1,200 employees at its largest site in Winnipeg, Manitoba and 3,400 employees world-wide.

 StandardAero acquired PAS Technologies in 2017 with the details of the deal not being disclosed.
 PAS Technologies provides MRO and OEM services in the aerospace, oil and gas, and industrial gas turbine markets, and employed approximately 500 people with annual revenues exceeding $100 million.

 StandardAero announced that it would close Associated Air Center in September 2017.
 StandardAero attempted to sell the business but was unsuccessful.